Here is a summary of activity on the opensuse-buildservice mailing list during week 22:

 osc -r -v

-> discussion ensued.
-There are ways to accomplish what Johannes wants
+- A lively discussion ensued.
+There are ways to accomplish what Johannes wants to do, but

 In this thread started by Eric, the list denizens discussed an OBS bug that caused unresolved errors like “have choice for libxml2.so.2(LIBXML2_2.5.2) needed by ???: libxml2-2-32bit libxml2-2”

-> path attributes.
-This openSUSE.org project provides the link to the
+source pathattributes.
+This openSUSE.org project provides the link to the public OBS.